writeinstar/CRT_training_script/exercise-7-using-variables/README.md

-# Welcome to Exercise 7 - Using Variables!
+# Exercise 7 - Using Variables!

 Welcome to **Exercise 7**.
 Let's practice all the ins and outs related to Variables.